NLnetLabs/rpki-doc/source/tools.rst

 `GoRTR <https://github.com/cloudflare/gortr>`_
-   An open-source implementation of RPKI to Router protocol (RFC 6810) using the the Go programming language.
+   An open-source implementation of RPKI to Router protocol (RFC 6810) using the Go programming language.
 This project is maintained by Louis Poinsignon at Cloudflare.

 :ref:`rtrlib`